tinymce/tinymce-docs/tinydrive/introduction/jwt-authentication.md

 ### Algorithm

-Our examples use, and we recommend, RS256 algorithm. this is a list of supported ones: RS256, RS384, RS512, PS256, PS384, PS512
+Our examples use, and we recommend RS256 algorithm.
+This is a list of supported ones: RS256, RS384, RS512, PS256, PS384, PS512

 ### Claims